Solutions. At your speed.

 The privacy law permits us to make some uses or disclosures of your protected health information without your consent or authorization.
 The following describes each of the different ways that we may use or disclose your protected health information.
 Where appropriate, we have included examples of the different types of uses or disclosures.
 These include:

 We may use or disclose your protected health information to bill and collect payment for items or services we provided to you.
-For example, we may contact your insurance company, health plan, or another third party to obtain payment for services we provided to you.
+For example, we may contact your insurance company, health plan, or another third party to obtain payment for services we provided to you – unless you have requested that we not bill your health plan as discussed under IV.I below.

 We may use or disclose your protected health information for the performance of certain functions in monitoring and improving the quality of care and services that you and others receive.
 For example, we may use your protected health information to evaluate the effectiveness of the care and services you are receiving.
 We may also disclose your protected health information for auditing, care planning, quality improvement, and learning purposes.